mobialia/jmini3d/readme.md

  | /
  |------x
 ```
-The axis system can be changed to the standard OpenGL system (-Z front, Y up) calling to `JMini3d.useOpenglAxisSystem()`
+The axis system can be changed to the standard OpenGL system (-Z front, Y up) calling `JMini3d.useOpenglAxisSystem()`

 HUD Scenes
 ==========